InfantSEE®

 The stages of vision development

-Most parents believe that vision is something that just develops naturally, and therefore does not need to be checked until school age when it has already fully developed.
-The truth is that vision is learned—and the most critical stages of vision development occur in the first year of life.
+Most parents believe that vision develops naturally and does not need to be checked until school age, when it has already fully developed.
+The truth is that vision is learned, and the most critical stages of vision development occur in the first year of life.

 The InfantSEE® program assists in ensuring babies are aligned with the proper stages of visual development:

-- By 3 months: Eyes follow moving objects and baby reaches for things (it is normal for a child’s eyes to not always track together for the first 6-8 weeks).
+• By 3 months: Eyes follow moving objects, and the baby reaches for things.
+It is normal for a child’s eyes not to always track together for the first 6-8 weeks.

 What is the goal of InfantSEE®?

-According to new data collected by the AOA, there is a growing need for early vision examination in infants.
-The data showed that two groups at greater risk for visual concerns were premature babies and minority babies.
+According to new data collected by the AOA, there is a growing need for early infant eye exams.
+The data showed that premature infants and minority babies face a higher risk of vision problems.

-Though babies can’t talk, optometrists use their clinical education, training, and experience along with instruments such as lighted toys to provide non-invasive eye and vision assessments for infants.
-We are proud to offer InfantSEE® at our Omaha eye care center.
-Learn more about the program here.
-Contact our office today to schedule your baby’s InfantSEE® assessment.
+Though babies can’t talk, optometrists use their clinical education, training, and experience, along with instruments such as lighted toys, to provide non-invasive infant eye exams.
+We are proud to offer InfantSEE® exams in Omaha to help families ensure their child’s vision is developing normally.
+You can learn more about the program on the InfantSEE® website.